-By contrast, if she had rolled the inherited account into her own IRA, she could have waited until reaching age 72 before beginning RMDs.
+By contrast, if she had rolled the inherited account into her own IRA, she could have waited until reaching age 701⁄2 before beginning RMDs.
 The payments would then be calculated from the Uniform Lifetime Table, resulting in lower RMDs than distributions calculated from the Single Life Expectancy Table.
 Lower RMDs would allow the money the opportunity to continue growing tax deferred longer.
+Her beneficiaries may also be affected by her choice to leave the money in the plan.
+If she does not deplete the entire account, her beneficiaries must continue RMDs from the employer-sponsored retirement plan based on her life expectancy.
+However, if she had rolled the account into her own IRA, her beneficiaries may have been able to take payments over their own life expectancy, possibly stretching them longer than payments from an employer-sponsored retirement plan.

-#4 Employer-sponsored retirement plans require a mandatory tax withholding on most distributions.
+Employer-sponsored retirement plans require a mandatory tax withholding on most distributions.

 All rollover-eligible money withdrawn from an employer-sponsored retirement plan must have 20% withheld toward federal income taxes.
-In addition, some states impose mandatory state withholding taxes ranging from 2% to 8%.
+In addition, 14 states impose mandatory state withholding taxes ranging from 2% to 8%.
 However, an IRA owner can elect to have no income taxes withheld and continue to invest that amount, allowing it the opportunity to grow tax deferred.
 Ultimately, all taxes must be paid, but the money to pay them does not need to come from the IRA.

-#5 Certain premature-distribution penalty exceptions are not available for employer-sponsored retirement plan withdrawals.
+Certain premature-distribution penalty exceptions are not available for employersponsored retirement plan withdrawals.